briansimiyuj/doctor-appointment-app/README.md

       5. Create states for selected doctors and available doctors and initialize them to null and doctors in doctors data respectively
       6. Create a function to filter the doctors based on speciality
       7. Create a function to reset the filtered doctors to show all doctors
+        a.
+Filter the current doctor from the available doctors array

     ### Reschedule Modal Component